Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Graph of Oriented Distances

 \begin{lemma} Let \( p \) and \( q \) be two points of the rectilinear polygonal domain \( P \).
 The rectilinear link distance $\rld(p,q)$ between $p$ and $q$ can be characterized as follows.
 If $p$ and $q$ lie in the same vertical or horizontal rectangle of $\vdec(P)$ or $\hdec(P)$ then $\rld(p,q) = 1$ (if $p$ and $q$ share a coordinate) or $\rld(p,q) = 2$ (if both $x$- and $y$-coordinates of $p$ and $q$ are distinct).
 Otherwise, let \( i \in \hdec(P) \), \( i' \in \vdec(P) \), \( j \in \hdec(P) \) and \( j' \in \vdec(P) \) be vertices of the graph of oriented distances such that \( p \in i \cap i' \) and \( q \in j \cap j' \).
 Then

-\end{lemma} \begin{proof} The case in which $p$ and $q$ lie in the same rectangle $R$ is easy: in either case we can connect them with either a single segment or a path with exactly one bend and stay within $R$.
+\end{lemma} \shortlong{ }{ \begin{proof} The case in which $p$ and $q$ lie in the same rectangle $R$ is easy: in either case we can connect them with either a single segment or a path with exactly one bend and stay within $R$.
 Since we are within $R$ the path is feasible and has the minimum number of links possible.

 Now suppose that there is no rectangle that contains both $p$ and $q$.
 Let $\pi$ be a shortest rectilinear path from $p$ to $q$ in $P$.
 It cannot lie entirely in one rectangle.
 Assume that the first and the last link of $\pi$ are horizontal.
 Then the length of $\pi$ is equal to $\ordist(i,j)$.
 Moreover, if one of $\ordist(i,j'), \ordist(i',j), \ordist(i',j')$ was strictly smaller than $\ordist(i,j)$, then it would correspond to a path $\pi'$ shorter than $\pi$.
-Analogous arguments for other orientations of the initial and final links of $\pi$ complete the proof. \end{proof}
+Analogous arguments for other orientations of the initial and final links of $\pi$ complete the proof. \end{proof} }

 Intuitively speaking, if we are given two disjoint rectangles $i,j \in \hdec(P)$, then $\ordist(i,j)$ denotes the minimum number of links needed to connect any two points $p\in i$ and $q\in j$ under the constraint that the first and the last segments of the path are horizontal.
-If we looked for rectangles in $\vdec(P)$ we would instead require that the path starts (or ends) with vertical segments.
+If we looked for rectangles in $\vdec(P)$, we would instead require that the path starts (or ends) with vertical segments.
 It follows that the link distance is the minimum of the four possible options.

 In our algorithms we will often look for oriented distances between rectangles, so we compute it and store them in a preprocessing phase.
-Fortunately, a similar decomposition was used by Mitchell~\etal~\cite{DBLP:conf/icalp/MitchellPSW15}.
-Specifically, they show how to compute the distance from a single rectangle to all other rectangles in $O(n + h \log h)$ time with an $O(n)$ size data structure.\footnote{In fact, Mitchell~\etal~\cite{DBLP:conf/icalp/MitchellPSW15} show how to compute the distance from a single point to all other rectangles, but their method can be easily adapted to compute the distance from a rectangle as well.}
+Fortunately, a similar decomposition was used by Mitchell~\etal~\cite{mpsw-oamlrptrd-19}.
+Specifically, they show how to compute the distance from a single rectangle to all other rectangles in $O(n + h \log h)$ time with an $O(n)$-size data structure.\footnote{As a subproblem towards obtaining their main result, Mitchell~\etal~\cite{mpsw-oamlrptrd-19} show how to compute the distance from a single point to any other location in the domain with paths of fixed orientation.
+They call these the $h$-$h$-map, $v$-$v$-map, $v$-$h$-map and $h$-$v$-map and they correspond to our rectangular decompositions.
+Although their method considers a single starting point, it can be adapted to compute the distance from a rectangle as all points inside each rectangle we consider will have the same resulting distances to the other rectangles.}